jhonnyfc/Image_space_compressor_BW/README.md

 # Image_space_compressor_BW

-Image size reduction by the descomposicion of the image in to sets.
+Image size reduction by the descomposicion of the image in two sets.
-The composicion was do it by Max(Min), and the reduction was do by the graditen reduction.
+The composicion was doing by Max(Min), and the reduction was doing by the graditen reduction.
-## The program needs severals corrections...